pyOpenSci/python-package-guide/package-structure-code/python-package-structure.md

 Note the location of the following directories in the example above:

-- **docs/:** discussed in our docs chapter, this directory contains your user-facing documentation website.
+- **docs/:** Discussed in our docs chapter, this directory contains your user-facing documentation website.
 In a **src/** layout docs/ are normally included at the same directory level as the **src/** folder.
 - **tests/** This directory contains the tests for your project code.
 In a **src/** layout, tests are normally included at the same directory level as the **src/** folder.
 - **src/package/**: this is the directory that contains the code for your Python project.
 "Package" is normally your project's name.